michielbdejong/website/documents/nlnet-grant.md

 ## 3. Existing work by us

 We are at early stage of the project, and you can follow progress on our [GitHub account](https://github.com/indiehosters/).
-We already have static sites, and an instance of yunohost working.
+We already have static sites working with IPv6+SNI+SPDY, and an instance of yunohost.
 This allows us to provide emails and jabber for our end users.

 ## 4. Project setup

-The project will be entirely funded by donations and its goals are entirely non-profit.
+The project of bootstrapping the IndieHosters network will be entirely funded by donations and its goals are entirely non-profit.
 We aim to research, publish and educate.
 We publish everything under AGPL for software, and Creative Commons licenses for everything else.
 The project will employ [Michiel de Jong](http://www.linkedin.com/in/michielbdejong) and [Pierre Ozoux](http://www.linkedin.com/in/pierreozoux) as full-time free-lance contractor.
+Once the network is running in production, each indiehoster will bill his or her own users directly, possibly with a freemium or pay-what-you-like model.

 Much of the expertise Michiel brings to the project, was built up as founder at unhosted.